IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Hot Todo Core functions
 * Connect to server exception log

-* Function URN name must not duplicate
+* If service scan failed make it halted
 * Method URN name must not duplicate in same class

-* If service scan failed make it halted

 # Workin on version 1.0.8
 * Any Hot Todos